i-aki-y/dend-capstone/README.md

 ### The Movie Database (TMDB)

-The Movie Database provide many movie features through their API such as review of users.
-By using the `append_to_response` url parameter, we can get related information in a single movie detail request.
+The Movie Database provides many movie features through their API, such as reviews of users.
+By using the `append_to_response` URL parameter, we can get related information in a single movie detail request.
 I collect the following information from the API.

 - movies